 Videos are a great way to portray literally works in the most humanely way.
 Your job is to make a video that shows the human side, not a well-written screenplay, as it will take a too long time to produce even one video.

 When you look at the highly successful YouTubers, notice what the main thing about their videos is.
 They love connecting with their subscribers and bring attention to a subject by being in the video.

 If your videos have authenticity, transparency, and immediacy, then you don’t really need to worry about things, like production values or video budget etc. It doesn’t matter to the audience because they are getting genuine video content having relevant information and entertainment elements.

 What if you run after a budget, but your videos have no human touch?
 How can you connect with the customers?
 It would be truly hard to do it.

 Make yourself calm and chill before start shooting a video.
-Keep a head start in your mind and don’t over-prepare yourself too much because the product will look too good to be true.
+Keep a head start in your mind, and don’t over-prepare yourself too much because the product will look too good to be true.
 Remember that you are not shooting films and looking for cinematic release.
 Your videos are different, more personnel and for a specific audience.
 Hence, don’t end up being too perfect, which looks irrational and very hard to place the trust in.

 When you are in front of the camera, you are directly speaking to your audience.
-It’s yours and their world that are intersecting with your presence.
+It’s yours and their world that is intersecting with your presence.
 You have to be spontaneous, friendly and a wee bit humorous to show the human side while selling your products.

 Raise the pain points to which your audience can relate and engage with your content.
-It’s all about give and take.
+It’s all about giving and take.
 You give your customers a great platform to explore different things and consume exciting, educating and entertaining content, and in return, they become your loyal customers’.